deanna-stover/coursesCNU/2020/engl350fall2020/blog-posts.md

 * Keep paragraphs relatively short for easy reading!

 * If you want to include code of any kind you need to use three ticks around the code.
-So ```.
+So three of these: `.

 * Be professional.
 Even though this is a reflection, don't get sidetracked by other topics.
 You can have fun while maintaining a professional persona--promise!